wesbos/beginner-javascript-notes/notes/Module 7 Logic and Flow Control.md

 So when you use the bang, it will coerce the value into a real boolean.

-That is sort of the opposite because if we want to check if there is a name, if we want to take the fact that there is a name and make it into a real boolean, we can put double bang infront of it `!!` and that will coerce it into a Boolean of it exists or not.
+That is sort of the opposite because if we want to check if there is a name, if we want to take the fact that there is a name and make it into a real boolean, we can put double bang in front of it `!!` and that will coerce it into a Boolean of it exists or not.
 So `!!name` would return true.

 Here is another example: